-Target of the training No. of sessions Persons who need to receive the training No. of participants Achievement rate Main content Staff in charge of classification 4 148 148 100% Tasks on how to classify goods and technologies Export control sections (e-learning) 1,547 1,547 100% Export control practice General employees (e-learning) - (Participation is voluntary) 2,493 Outline of export control and internal rules Domestic affiliates 4 26 26 100% Outline of export control Overseas affiliates 7 7 7 100% Outline of export control and issues to be noted in foreign countries U.S. Export Administration Regulations (EAR) training 3 (Participation is voluntary) 317 Overview of the U.S. Export Administration Regulations
+Target of the training No. of sessions Persons who need to receive the training d to No. of Achie participants rate Main content Staff in charge of classification 4 148 148 100% Tasks on how to classify goods and technologies Export control sections (e-learning) 1,547 1,547 100% Export control practice General employees ⟨e-learning⟩ (Participation is voluntary) 2,493 Outline of export control and internal rules Domestic affiliates 4 26 26 100% Outline of export control Overseas affiliates 7 7 7 100% Outline of export control and issues to be noted in foreign countries U.S. Export Administration Regulations (EAR) training 3 (Participation is voluntary) 317 Overview of the U.S. Export Administration Regulations